cx-shay-shimonov/cnas-aws-ecs-poc/CREDENTIALS_GUIDE.md

 **Success indicators:**
 - ✅ "ECS Client created successfully"
-- ✅ "ECR Client created successfully"
+- ✅ "ECS Client created successfully"
 - ✅ No credential errors (if properly configured)

 **If you see credential errors:**